-In the Figure C shown below the brush makes contact with bars a and b, thereby short-circuiting coil 1.
-The current is still I from the left hand side and I from the right-hand side.
+In Figure C shown below the brush makes contact with bars a and b, thereby short-circuiting coil 1.
+The current is still I from the left-hand side and I from the right-hand side.
 It is seen that these two currents can reach the brush without passing through coil 1.

-In the figure D shown below, the bar (b) has just left the brush, and the short circuit of coil 1 has ended.
+In figure D shown below, the bar (b) has just left the brush, and the short circuit of coil one has ended.
 It is now necessary for the current I reaching the brush from the right-hand side in the anticlockwise direction.

 The figure shown below shows how the current in the short-circuited coil varies during the brief interval of the short circuit.
-Curve b shows that the current changes from +I to –I linearly in the commutation period.
+The curve b shows that the current changes from +I to –I linearly in the commutation period.
 Such a commutation is called Ideal Commutation or Straight-line Commutation.

 Since the current in the coil has to change from +I to –I, the total change is 2I.
-If tc is the time of short circuit and L is the inductance of the coil (= self-inductance of the short-circuited coil + mutual inductances of the neighboring coils), then the average value of the self-induced voltage is
+If tc is the time of short circuit and L is the inductance of the coil (= self-inductance of the short-circuited coil + mutual inductances of the neighbouring coils), then the average value of the self-induced voltage is:

 This is called the reactance voltage.